osankur/CircAG/README.md

 The difference with CAV16 is that a SAT solver is used to compute a satisfying valuation to the constraints but then a separate passive learning algorithm (RPNI) is used to learn each assumption DFA separately.

-You can specify the passive DFA learning algorithm using the option `--learnerType RPNI` or `--learnerType SAT`.
+You can specify the passive DFA learning algorithm using the option `--dfaLearningAlgorithm RPNI` or `--dfaLearningAlgorithm SAT`.

 You can add the option `--visualizeDFA true` to see the assumption DFAs that were learned.